How the Universe Becomes Self-Aware

 - Relationships between things (this vs. that, me vs. you, now vs. then)

-Time, duality, and relativity are what define us, what makes us human, what creates the self (before full realisation at Level 4), what facilitates language, communication, relationship, and everything else we know to be human.
-These are not incidental features of the thought world-they are its very structure.
-Hoffman's trace logic (Section 8) may provide the mathematical foundation for understanding how this structure emerges from conscious experience.
+Time, duality, and relativity are what define us, what makes us human, what creates the self (before full realisation at Level 4, or universal consciousness), what facilitates language, communication, relationship, and everything else we know to be human.
+These are not incidental features of the thought world - they are its very structure.
+Hoffman’s trace logic (Section 8) may provide the mathematical foundation for understanding how this structure emerges from conscious experience.

 3.2 Time as Construction